redwoodjs/redwood/docs/docs/prerender.md

 ---
-title: Prerender
-description: Render pages ahead of time for a faster experience
+description: Render pages ahead of time for a faster user experience
-slug: prerender
 ---

 # Prerender

 Some of your pages don't have dynamic content; it'd be great if you could render them ahead of time, making for a faster experience for your end users.